GPs can refer a patient through Medicare or through their private ancillary health cover.

-There is a discounted fee for clients who hold a current Concession Card.
-If a Mental Health Treatment Plan is in place, it means after the rebate has been received, the out of pocket costs can be as low as $65.
+If a Mental Health Treatment Plan is in place, it means after the rebate has been received, the out of pocket costs can be as low as $135.

 Most private health funds provide rebates for individual treatment sessions and group therapy but the level of rebates vary.
 A referral is not always needed.
 However, if a person has no cover and no Medicare referral, they will be unable to claim any rebates.
 The APS recommended fee is discounted if clients pay at the time of the visit.

 Medicare is currently allowing 10 rebates per calendar year.
 Patients should speak to their GP to discuss eligibility.

 Once per 12 months from the date of the plan.

 A plan may last several years and triggers 4-6 sessions at a time.